-The SofS, having considered NHSE's annual report, is required to make an assessment of how well the Board has discharged its duty as to reducing inequalities (Section13U).
+The Secretary of State, having considered NHSE's annual report, is required to make an assessment of how well the Board has discharged its duty as to reducing inequalities (Section 13U).
 NHSE is required to undertake a similar annual assessment of how well CCGs have discharged their duty as to reducing inequalities (Section 14Z16).